Take the stress out of comparing personal loans by using a lender connection service.

 If a personal loan broker is able to find a lender that might fit your needs, you’ll be presented with a preapproval offer.
 After this, you will likely have to finalize the offer with the lender directly, though some brokers are able to facilitate that portion of the process as well.

 Why should I consider a personal loan broker?

-These lender connection services can offer you convenience.
-Instead of filling out multiple applications on a bunch of different lenders’ websites, you fill out one application and receive offers through the broker, saving you time.
+Lender connection services offer convenience.
+Rather than filling out multiple applications for a variety of lenders, a personal loan broker only requires you to fill out one application.
+You’ll receive your offers through the broker, which can save you time.

 How are personal loan brokers and direct lenders different?

 |Application process||One application could connect you with multiple lenders.
 It takes about 10 minutes to apply.||One application per lender.
 It takes about 10 minutes to apply with each individual lender.|

 |Types of fees||Usually free of charge, although peer-to-peer lenders may charge an origination fee.||Varies by lender.
 Fees can include an application fee, an origination fee, a prepayment penalty and a late fee.|